charlola/hugo-theme-charlolamode/README.md

-### charlolamode
+### charlola.mode

-This is a blog tempalte based on the Hugo framework and on this [theme](https://github.com/nanxiaobei/hugo-paper).
-It's quick and easy to use with the most minimal and basic functions.
+This is a theme template for websites based on the Hugo framework and on this [theme](https://github.com/nanxiaobei/hugo-paper).
+It's quick and easy to use with minimal design and the most basic functions.

 Check out my website to see a similar example: www.heycharlola.com